NoraH2004/adv-absa/video-script.md

 The scores are calculated as follows:

 To generate Dataset A, we filtered the SemEval 2015 dataset for unique items, resulting in 943 sentences.
-We then use the LOO method to detect important words for all sentences in Dataset A, resulting in Dataset B. As you can see, for the punctuation method, by nature every sentence is modifiable.
+We then use the LOO method to detect important words for all sentences in Dataset A and check if any of the important words can be modified, resulting in Dataset B. As you can see, for the punctuation method, by nature every sentence is modifiable.
 In the next step, we created all possible potential adversarial examples from Dataset B, for example, all possible misspellings for all identified important words, which we call Dataset C.
 Remember, that one sentence can potentially have more than one important word.

 Finally, we use the BERT model to predict the aspect and sentiment of all elements from Dataset C and compare the predictions to the original one.

-A classification is considered incorrect if fewer or additional labels were predicted or at least the predicted labels change.
+A classification is considered incorrect if fewer or additional labels were predicted or at least one of the predicted labels change.

 Dataset D contains all sentences from Dataset C, that were changed in one of the mentioned ways.
 Dataset E contains all sentences from Dataset B, that were changed in one of the mentioned ways.
 That means, if per sentence, one modification caused the prediction to change, the sentence is counted as adversarial and added to dataset E.